bigwiv/Biopython-cn/chr11.rst

     >>> y_list = mmcif_dict['_atom_site.Cartn_y']

-11.1.3??Reading files in the PDB XML format
+11.1.3  Reading files in the PDB XML format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-That°Øs not yet supported, but we are definitely planning to support that
+That‚Äôs not yet supported, but we are definitely planning to support that
-in the future (it°Øs not a lot of work).
+in the future (it‚Äôs not a lot of work).
 Contact the Biopython developers
 (`biopython-dev@biopython.org <mailto:biopython-dev@biopython.org>`__)
 if you need this).

-11.1.4??Writing PDB files
+11.1.4  Writing PDB files
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Use the PDBIO class for this.
-It°Øs easy to write out specific parts of a structure too, of course.
+It‚Äôs easy to write out specific parts of a structure too, of course.

 Example: saving a structure